agarzola/bustime/README.md

 ---
 ### 2. Generic request method
 The generic request method offers a barebones API request and no special services.
 It is up to you to set the request type as a string in the first argument.
-Like the request type-specific methods, it responds with a JavaScript object.
+Like the endpoint-specific methods, it responds with a JavaScript object.

 The generic `.request()` method might come in handy if you write your own BusTime-related methods and want to make them available for more than one API request type (as opposed to limiting your method to, for example, only _predictions_ or only _stops_, for example).
 It could also be useful if a future version of BusTime adds endpoints that this library doesn’t yet cover.